-New York, NY Technical Writer running in New York Marathon to raise funds for Harlem United
+New York, NY Technical Writer Running in New York Marathon to Raise Funds for Harlem United

 Vancouver technical writer racing in the Scotiabank half marathon, 2008